 An open patio or deck has no ceiling, so in this case, in-ceiling marine speakers are not an option.

 One option is similar to what you might use on a porch, which is a typical wall or eave-mounted outdoor weatherproof speaker.
 You do need to remember, on an open deck or patio, there is nothing there to hold the sound in, so you might want to have more than one pair to cover your entertaining area.
 If you have a deck that runs along the whole backside of your home, we would suggest multiple pairs either mounted to your house (maybe under the eaves if they exist) or mounted on the edge of the deck aimed back at your house.

-Another option is to use rock type speakers along the perimeter facing back towards your house.
+Another option is to use outdoor rock speakers along the perimeter facing back towards your house.
 You can also mount weatherproof outdoor speakers along the edge of your entertaining area.

 Larger Outdoor Area - Outdoor Speakers

 This is where things get trickier.
 If you have a large outdoor entertaining area with more than one seating area, you have probably worked hard on hardscape and landscaping getting it to look great.